 Sister Teresa, along with three other sisters reached the Loreto Convent in Calcutta on January 6, 1929.
 She was a very good disciplinarian teacher and the students loved her very much.
 In the year 1944, she became the Principal of St. Mary’s School.
 Mother Teresa completed the necessary nursing training and returned to Calcutta in 1948.

-In 1949, Mother Teresa established the Missionaries of Charity to help the poor, helpless and unhealthy people, which was recognized by the Roman Catholic Church on October 7, 1950.
+Mother Teresa established the Missionaries of Charity in 1949 to aid the poor, helpless, and unhealthy people, and the Roman Catholic Church recognized it on October 7, 1950.
 Along with this, she decided to give up traditional clothes and wear a saree with blue border.
 Mother Teresa opened ashrams in the name of Nirmal Hridayya and Nirmala Shishu Bhavan.

 Mother Teresa became Sister Teresa by taking initiation at the age of just eighteen years.
 During this, in 1948, he opened a school to teach children and later established the Missionaries of Charity.
 Work done with true dedication and hard work never fails, this saying proved true with Mother Teresa.